-The Park Falls Gastropub LLC is owned and managed by 32+ community members (current, seasonal and past) who wanted a place to gather over good food and craft beer to listen to good music and visit.
+The Park Falls Gastropub LLC is owned and managed by 34+ community members (current, seasonal and past) who wanted a place to gather over good food and craft beer to listen to good music and visit.
 We actively work together, with monthly meetings and frequent email messages, to keep improving on what we have created, and we have more planned as funds and time allow.
 Our owners are unique individuals with their own personal beliefs, so as a group, the LLC has no political, religious, social, etc. position.

 We feature craft beer on tap – mostly Wisconsin beer, but we do include some from Minnesota and Michigan.
 We feature Von Stiehl wine, made in the oldest winery in Wisconsin.
 We recently added Wisconsin distilled spirits to our menu, but do not “mix” drinks.
 We’ll sell you a shot (or two) and a mixer to mix your own.